ably/laravel-broadcaster/README.md

 Echo.join('channel3');
 Echo.leaveChannel("presence-channel3")
 ```

+**2. Error Handling**
+- Ably echo client emits [ably specific errors with proper error codes](https://github.com/ably/ably-common/blob/main/protocol/errors.json) instead of [pusher error codes](https://pusher.com/docs/channels/library_auth_reference/pusher-websockets-protocol/#error-codes).
+- Aim is to make sure error details are as much descriptive as possible, so it's easy to understand and correct action can be taken.
+- Those errors are built using [ErrorInfo object](https://ably.com/docs/api/realtime-sdk/types#error-info) with proper error context.
+- Care needs to be taken while checking on the error object and mapping needs to be done from `pusher error codes` to `ably error codes`.

 ## Addtional Documentation
 - Current README covers basic ably broadcaster+echo configuration for setting up laravel app and getting it running.